Bubu-Droid/bon/README.md

 > (introduced in commit [`7c72c30`][7c72c30]),
 > the script now automates
 > the interaction between `bon-db/` and the TeX file that
 > you are editing.
-Any change in made in the file
+Any change made in the file
 > is automatically written into the database.
 (Just make sure that
 > you are using the `TEX_SEP` variable (default: `\n%---%\n`)
 > to separate problem statement and individual